awsdocs/elb-application-load-balancers-user-guide/doc_source/target-group-health-checks.md

 1. If the status is any value other than `Healthy`, view the tooltip for more information\.

 **To check the health of your targets using the AWS CLI**
 Use the [describe\-target\-health](http://docs.aws.amazon.com/cli/latest/reference/elbv2/describe-target-health.html) command\.
-The output of this command contains the target health state, and it includes a reason code if the status is any value other than `Healthy`\.
+The output of this command contains the target health state\.
+If the status is any value other than `Healthy`, the output also includes a reason code\.

 ## Modify the Health Check Settings of a Target Group<a name="modify-health-check-settings"></a>